Console / REPL¶

 _Gbut overridesprint()to capture output.
 Setsandbox = falseto run code directly in the game's_Gcontext.

-Recommended setup for development:
+Recommended setup for integrated development:

 local debugger = FeatherDebugger({